Semi-classical approximations based on Bohmian mechanics: Scalar electrodynamics

 The appearance of the term containing $A_0$ in the Schr\"odinger equation requires some explanation.
-As before, the equation can be obtained by assuming certain terms negligible when considering the time derivative of the conditional wave functional $\chi(\eta,t)=\Psi(\eta,{\bf A}(t),t)$.
+As before, the equation can be obtained by assuming that certain terms negligible when considering the time derivative of the conditional wave functional $\chi(\eta,t)=\Psi(\eta,{\bf A}(t),t)$.
 In this case, $\ii \pa_t \chi$ contains the term

-The term within the big curly bracket on the right hand side would be zero if we evaluated it for the actual field $\eta({\bf x},t)$ because of \eqref{u.5}.
-If we do not evaluate it then it is not necessarily zero.
-In our semi-classical approximation we assume this term negligible.
+The term within the big square brackets on the right hand side would be zero when it is evaluated for the actual field $\ue({\bf x},t)$ because of \eqref{u.5}.
+Otherwise, it is not necessarily zero.
+In our semi-classical approximation we assume that this term is negligible.
 As such, the resulting Schr\"odinger equation \eqref{u.10} corresponds to the one of a quantized scalar field minimally coupled to a classical electromagnetic field.

 Note that there is no consistency issue in this case.
-Just as in the classical or the full Bohmian case, the equation $\pa_\mu j^\mu= \pa_\mu (-e^2 \eta^2 A^\mu) =0$ does not follow from the equation of $\eta$, but from the Maxwell equations themselves.
+Just as in the classical or the full Bohmian case, the equation $\pa_\mu j^\mu= \pa_\mu (-e^2 \ue^2 A^\mu) =0$ does not follow from the equation of $\ue$, but from the Maxwell equations themselves.